FelixSchramm/Streamlit_App_Titanic_0725/README.md

 * **Matplotlib & Seaborn**: For data visualization and plotting the confusion matrix.

 ### Key Findings
-The project successfully developed a classification model using **Logistic Regression**.
-The app's final model achieved an accuracy of **77.27%** on the test dataset.
+The project successfully developed a classification model using **various Regression Models**.
+The app's final models achieved accuracies between **77% and 85%** on the test dataset.
 The application provides a visual confusion matrix and a detailed classification report to help understand the model's performance on different classes (survived vs. not survived).

 ### Deployed App
 https://titanic-predication-model.streamlit.app/